diwakrchitoor/resume-1/README.md

 ## Profile ##

 I enjoy working with others to develop meaningful and technically sound applications.
-I believe in adhering to industry standards and best-practices.
-My goal is to look back every six months and realize that I've made progress.
+I believe in adhering to established industry standards and best-practices.
+I want to look back every six months and realize that I've made progress.

 ## Skills ##